codecrafters-io/build-your-own-x/README.md

 ## How to contribute

-Contributions are very welcome. [[Submit tutorial](https://github.com/danistefanovic/build-your-own-x/issues/new)]
+Contributions are very welcome: [Submit tutorial](https://github.com/danistefanovic/build-your-own-x/issues/new)

 ## License